JusufErg/Benchmark_Uppasd_Pytorch/README.md

 The benchmarking process produces several visualizations that compare the performance of different optimizers on the spin Hamiltonian.
 These plots are stored in `/data` and include:

 - **`SkyrmionTest_mean_site_diff_boxplot.png`**
-  Displays the distribution of the average per-site angular deviation (in radians or degrees) between each optimizer's result and the UppASD reference configuration.
+  Displays the distribution of the average per-site angular deviation (in degrees) between each optimizer's result and the UppASD reference configuration.
 Lower values indicate closer agreement with the true spin texture.

 - **`SkyrmionTest_max_site_diff_boxplot.png`**
   Shows the maximum deviation for any single spin site across trials.
 Useful for identifying worst-case performance and stability outliers for each optimizer.